coala/coala/docs/Developers/Newcomers_Guide.rst

 Welcome to the Newcomers Guide!
 ===============================

+**DO NOT WORK ON ANY ISSUE WITHOUT ASSIGNMENT!** If you do, someone else might work on it as well and we might have no choice but reject one of your Pull Requests - we hate it if anyone wastes their time.
+For your own sake, please follow this guide.
+We put a lot of work into this for you!

 To become part of the coala developers team, there's a few steps you need to complete.
 The newcomer process is as it follows: